-It's hard to keep up with the wealth of creative beauty trends each time Fashion Week comes around.
+It's hard to keep up with the wealth of creative beauty trends each time London Fashion Week comes around.
 Though they're all incredibly Instagram-worthy, lots of them can seem a little too adventurous for everyday wear.
-Take gold-leaf bronzer, for example, totally mesmerizing but likely not a look you'd consider while hanging out with friends.
+Take gold leaf bronzer, for example.
+Totally mesmerising but likely not a look you'd consider while hanging out with friends.

 So far this season, it's all about skin.
 Specifically, keeping it relatively bare but seriously amping up the dewiness.
-It seems we've graduated from the school of 'glass skin' (much too glinty and expensive to achieve, thanks to all the layering).
+It seems we've graduated from the school of 'glass skin', though (much too glinty and expensive to achieve thanks to all the layering).
 Instead, makeup artists at London Fashion Week Spring/Summer 2023 are championing another glowing skin trend, and it's probably the easiest to achieve yet.

 Courtesy of Terry Barber, MAC's director of makeup artistry and lead makeup artist at this year's Fashion East show, laminated skin is the "next level of glow" and it emulates...sweat.

-Terry and his team of professionals, including pro team artist Mus Emin, enlisted MAC Studio Radiance Face and Body Radiant Sheer Foundation.
+Terry and his troupe of professionals, including pro team artist Mus Emin, enlisted MAC Studio Radiance Face and Body Radiant Sheer Foundation, £30.
 "I actually used quite a lot of it," Terry told R29, "as Face and Body is good when you put a lot on.
 It absorbs and makes the skin look laminated."
-The second step is a generous veil of MAC Fix+ Magic Radiance, which is a dew-boosting setting mist.
+The second step is a generous veil of MAC Fix+ Magic Radiance, £26, which is a dew-boosting setting mist.
 "This baby is the key to the whole show," said Terry.
-"When we did the makeup, we doused the models' faces in Magic Radiance and let it sink in."
-Terry says this is particularly beautiful over foundation as it lends a "shrink-wrap shine" and achieves that glossy, laminated look.
+"When we did the makeup we doused the models' faces in Magic Radiance and let it sink in."
+Terry says this is particularly beautiful over foundation as it lends a "shrink wrap shine" and achieves that glossy, laminated look.
 Makeup artists spritzed the mist everywhere.
 "I'm not afraid of shine in the middle of the forehead or on the nose," said Terry.
-"This is a really beautiful laminated, hyper-moisturized glow all over."
+"This is a really beautiful laminated, hyper-moisturised glow all over."

-Blush was shelved in favor of a slick of cream contour, or in this case eyeshadow: MAC Pro Longwear Paint Pots, depending on the model's skin color.
-Terry extolled the virtues of Groundwork and Its Fabstract in particular, as they are natural skin shades and can be dialed up or down depending on your skin tone.
+Blush was shelved in favour of a slick of cream contour, or in this case eyeshadow: MAC Pro Longwear Paint Pots, £18.50, depending on the model's skin colour.
+Terry extolled the virtues of Groundwork and It's Fabstract in particular, as they are natural skin shades and can be dialled up or down depending on your skin tone.

 If you have acne-prone skin or uneven skin texture, don't worry.
 Glossy, laminated skin is for everyone — it's just about tailoring your products.
-Avoid an oily base and opt for a lightweight gel moisturizer beforehand, like Facetheory Supergel Oil-free Moisturizer M3 for Oily and Acne-Prone Skin, The Inkey List Omega Water Cream Moisturizer, or Ole Henriksen Cold Plunge Pore Remedy Moisturizer (we spotted the latter two backstage at Paul Costelloe earlier in the day).
+Avoid an oily base and opt for a lightweight gel moisturiser beforehand, like Face Theory Supergel Oil-free Moisturiser M3 for Oily and Acne-Prone Skin, £14.99, The Inkey List Omega Water Cream Moisturizer, £9.99, or Ole Henriksen Cold Plunge Pore Remedy Moisturizer, £40 (we spotted the latter two backstage at Paul Costelloe earlier in the day).